EPA's Collaboration with the World Health Organization (WHO)

 EPA’s activities with WHO are advanced under both a Memorandum of Understanding and a Cooperative Agreement with WHO.
 Specific areas of work include:

 Climate change negatively impacts human health, through increased heat-related mortality and sickness, worsened air quality, and more rapid spread of vector-, water- and food-borne diseases, particularly among vulnerable populations.
 EPA is collaborating with the WHO and others to promote the importance of taking health risks associated with the changing climate into account in the development of policy responses and programs.

 Indoor and Outdoor Air Quality and Health

 EPA works with WHO to support reductions in air pollution generated in developing countries, which has the potential to travel across country boundaries.
 EPA and WHO work together to collaborate with countries to create country plans to address indoor air pollution, primarily focusing on promoting cleaner methods of cooking, heating and lighting.
 These action plans include adopting or adapting, and then implementing, standards developed through the International Organization for Standardization.
-WHO and EPA organize regional and country workshops to help implement the actions identified in these science based plans.
-WHO estimates that 6.5 million global deaths annually are attributable to air pollution.
+WHO and EPA organize regional and country workshops to help countries develop and implement the actions identified in these science-based plans.

-EPA also provided expert review of WHO’s International Radon Project, Exit which recommended measures building professionals can use to reduce health risks from radon exposure.
+EPA also provided expert review of WHO’s International Radon Project, which recommended measures building professionals can use to reduce health risks from radon exposure.
 This project included the development of training material which has informed national radon reduction programs around the world.
 EPA and WHO have collaborated to promote the adoption of member state national radon action plans, and disseminate key health messages from the WHO Radon Handbook.
 WHO continues to maintain an online platform to support technical and communications experts to share effective radon interventions, and develop a database of radon regulations.